Civil and Constitutional Rights

 In a country that prides itself on civil rights and freedom of speech, Earl believes that we must maintain a system with checks and balances to ensure that our government works for citizens in a transparent way.
 We can keep America safe without compromising our liberties.

 The advancement and protection of women’s rights is a priority for Earl.
 He consistently supports policies relating to women’s reproductive health, economic equity, education, domestic violence, childcare, child support, sexual harassment and international human rights.

-Earl works hard in Congress to protect a woman’s right to reproductive choice, prohibit sex discrimination in employment and wages, encourage comprehensive sexuality education, protect international family planning efforts, provide assistance to victims of domestic violence, and advance the status of women and girls in poor countries.
-In a time when women’s rights are being used as a political punching bag, Blumenauer strongly supports Title X, the protection of victims of domestic violence, paid family medical leave, and robust funding to Planned Parenthood for comprehensive sex education and medical services.
+Earl is fighting to protect a woman’s right to reproductive choice, prohibit sex discrimination in employment and wages, encourage comprehensive sexuality education, protect international family planning efforts, provide assistance to victims of domestic violence, and advance the status of women and girls in poor countries.
+In a time when women’s rights are being used as a political punching bag, Earl strongly supports Title X, the protection of victims of domestic violence, paid family medical leave, and robust funding to Planned Parenthood for comprehensive sex education and medical services.

 Fighting for LGBTQIA+ Equality

 All Americans have a fundamental right to feel safe in their communities.
 Earl is a steadfast advocate for policies to combat discrimination, inequity, and injustice.